mcshaz/esm-date-input-polyfill/README.md

 ```

 * **Script Tag:**
 Execute `nodepDateInputPolyfill.polyfillDateIfRequired()` with any options described above.
+See the example of this workflow here.

 ## Features
-* **Easily Stylable:** [These are the default styles](https://github.com/brianblakely/nodep-date-input-polyfill/blob/master/nodep-date-input-polyfill.scss), which you may override with your own.
+* **Easily Stylable:** [These are the default styles](https://github.com/brianblakely/esm-date-input-polyfill/blob/master/esm-date-input-polyfill.scss), which you may override with your own.

 * **Polyfills `valueAsDate` and `valueAsNumber`:**
 [Learn more about these properties.](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement#property-valueasdate).
 They behave as getters and setters.